-- (a) constructed and maintained to the satisfaction of the Authorised Officer; - (b) kept clean and sanitary at all times, including keeping food in fly and vermin proof buildings or containers (other than baled, roll, sheaf hay or silage); - (c) located at a distance no less than 2 metres from dwellings on other land to the satisfaction of the Authorised Officer; - (d) located at a distance from any property boundary to the satisfaction of the Authorised Officer; - (e) kept in a manner which does not cause a nuisance or is offensive to adjoining land owners or occupiers; and - (f) situated in an appropriate location having regard to the topography of the land or other relevant considerations to the satisfaction of the Authorised Officer.
+- (a) constructed and maintained to the satisfaction of the Authorised Officer; - (b) kept clean and sanitary at all times, including keeping food in fly and vermin proof buildings or containers (other than baled, roll, sheaf hay or silage); - (c) located at a distance no less than 2 metres from dwellings on other land to the satisfaction of the Authorised Officer: - (d) located at a distance from any property boundary to the satisfaction of the Authorised Officer; - (e) kept in a manner which does not cause a nuisance or is offensive to adjoining land owners or occupiers; and - (f) situated in an appropriate location having regard to the topography of the land or other relevant considerations to the satisfaction of the Authorised Officer.

-56. Condition of Land where Animals are Kept
+55. Condition of Land where Animals are Kept

-- (1) A person keeping animals on land, must ensure that the land is free from; - (a) an accumulation of animal waste; and - (b) materials, refuse and vegetation that may harbour or attract rats, mice or other vermin. - (2) A person must not feed or allow to be fed or encourage the presence of feral, stray or pest animals or allow such animals access to food on the land on which animals are kept. - (3) A person must ensure that any water provided for animals is kept in a clean condition that is not stagnant or likely to attract mosquitoes. - (4) An owner or occupier of land must ensure that any dead animal on that land is promptly and lawfully disposed of to the satisfaction of an Authorised Officer.
+- (1) A person keeping animals on land, must ensure that the land is free from; - (a) an accumulation of animal waste; and - (b) materials, refuse and vegetation that may harbour or attract rats, mice or other vermin. - (2) A person must ensure that any water provided for animals is kept in a clean condition that is not stagnant or likely to attract mosquitoes. - (3) An owner or occupier of land must ensure that any dead animal on that land is promptly and lawfully disposed of to the satisfaction of an Authorised Officer.

-57. Numbers of Animals
+56. Numbers of Animals